-The results of the experiments are shown in Tables \ref{TabDataset1}-\ref{Tab2Exp2Ds23} and Figures \ref{Fig1Exp2Ds1}-\ref{Fig1Exp2Ds23}.
-The results of the algorithms that required an unacceptable amount of memory or time were filled with the “$-$” sign and were not considered for the computation of final scores.
-That is, if any of the algorithms failed in some experiment due to lack of memory, then it was awarded a zero score for this experiment.
-The plots of the number of distance function evaluations for the Ward's and LMBMClust methods were not included in the figures since they resulted in numbers that are on several orders of magnitude larger than those of the other competitive algorithms.
-However, these numbers can be easily retrieved from the corresponding numerical tables.

-A summary of the efficiency of the proposed algorithm across all data sets is shown in Table \ref{TabExper3}.
-The efficiency is measured by the score system, where a score $S$ for algorithm $A$ and efficiency metric $q$ on dataset $X$ is defined as
+A summary of the efficiency of Big-means across all datasets is shown in Table \ref{TabExper3}.
+Efficiency is measured according to the following score system: score $S$ for algorithm $A$ and efficiency metric $q$ on dataset $X$ is defined as

-where $q_X(A)$ stands for the value of the efficiency metric $q$ on dataset $X$ resulting from algorithm $A$.
-In our experiments, we evaluated two main efficiency metrics: accuracy $E_A$ and CPU time.
+where $q_X(A)$ stands for the value of efficiency metric $q$ on dataset $X$ resulting from algorithm $A$.
+In our experiments, we used two main efficiency metrics: accuracy $E_A$ and CPU time.
 To summarize the performance of a given algorithm across all dataset, we also introduce the sum score: